-The Company may be impacted by pandemics and public health emergencies, including those related to COVID-19 coronavirus, force majeure events and natural disasters.
-Although the full extent of the impact of a pandemic, public health emergency, force majeure event or natural disaster is highly uncertain and cannot be predicted, future increased or prolonged economic disruption as a result of such event or disaster, including the current COVID-19 outbreak, may have a material and adverse impact on the Company's business, operations, cash flow and financial results, including without limitation, through compromised employee health and workplace productivity, disruption to supply chains, and threats to the business continuity of the Company's customers.
-In regards to the current COVID-19 outbreak, the Company continues to work closely with operational management across the organization, ensuring that policies, procedures and plans are in place to help minimize the negative impact that the outbreak has on its business and workforce.
+The Company may be impacted by pandemics and public health emergencies (including those related to the COVID-19 coronavirus), force majeure events and natural disasters.
+The likelihood and magnitude of such events are inherently difficult to predict, and the full extent of the impact of a pandemic, public health emergency, force majeure event or natural disaster is highly uncertain and may depend on factors beyond the Company's knowledge and control.
+Prolonged economic disruption, as a result of such event or disaster, including the ongoing COVID-19 outbreak, may have a material and adverse impact on the Company's revenue, cash flow and profitability, including without limitation, through compromised employee health and workplace productivity, disruption to supply chains, and threats to the business continuity of the Company's customers.

+In regard to the ongoing COVID-19 outbreak, the Company continues to work closely with operational management across the organization, ensuring that policies, procedures and plans are in place to help minimize the negative impact that the outbreak has on its business and workforce.